petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/greenfield.md

 }
 ```

-#### Validating the linked rules were applied to your VM
+### Validate linked rules

-Once a VM is deployed, these steps are the same as for an [existing VM](./brownfield.md#validating-the-linked-rules-were-applied-to-your-vm).
+After you deploy the VM, validate that the linked rules were applied to your VM.
+The steps for this validation in a newly provisioned VM are the same as the steps for an [existing VM](./brownfield.md#validating-the-linked-rules-were-applied-to-your-vm).

-## Deploy Virtual Machine Scale Sets with MSP
+## Deploy a virtual machine scale set with MSP

-Applying the same steps to the Virtual Machine Scale Sets model will apply MSP to every VM in the Scale Set.
+Using the same steps for a virtual machine scale set applies MSP to every VM within that scale set.